odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 One of the requirements of Homebrew, to get our package accepted in the official repository, is to have e2e tests.
 With testing, Homebrew wants to ensure that we are not shipping a broken version of the software, and on top of that, that it will run on the user machine.

 In our [foundry formula](https://github.com/Homebrew/homebrew-core/pull/88766), you can see that we have implemented the most rudimentary of tests, testing just the successful build of a smart contract.
 In later iterations, we want to add the successful test of a sample contract.
+Note that the formula PR concerns an older version of foundry (aka dapptools-rs) and the PR will be updated as soon as we have a foundry release out of the door.

 We opted to define the test inline, as it was particularly easy.
-Homebrew has a [quite a powerful API](https://rubydoc.brew.sh/Formula), enabling the developer to do all sorts of things, such as dynamically downloading different tests based on arbitrary conditions.
+Homebrew has [quite a powerful API](https://rubydoc.brew.sh/Formula), enabling the developer to do all sorts of things, such as dynamically downloading different tests based on arbitrary conditions.

 It's worth mentioning that for the `json` assertion, we used `jd`, a tool that compares `json` files.
 As `json` files have no "order", it's impossible to compare them as strings.
-With subsequent runs, the `json` abi would be the same semantically but would differ in the order that the `json` elements are serialized.
+With subsequent runs, the `json` ABI would be the same semantically but would differ in the order that the `json` elements are serialized.
 This leads to identical `json` files that are not the same as serialized strings.

 Finally, it's entirely possible to create your homebrew repository, called a `tap`.
 That way, you don't have to conform to the [requirements](https://docs.brew.sh/Acceptable-Formulae) of Homebrew.
 The downside is that:
 - You will have to create your binaries.